r-s-lewis/data-science-S2023/challenges/c09-income-assignment.md

   this trend exist?
   - It looks like a slight downwards trend (negative correlation).
 A larger sample size should decrease the standard error.
-Larger populations are larger samples sizes.
+Larger populations lead to larger samples sizes, when the census bureau collects a sample that is proportional to the target population.
 It is worth noting that with a correlation value of only -0.1766868, the negative correlation is pretty weak.
 - What does this *overall* trend tell you about the relative ease of studying small vs large counties?
   - Studying larger counties is likely easier given that you have a